k-kahraman/web-development-roadmap/README.md

 ## Roadmap.sh

-[roadmap.sh](https://roadmap.sh) high influenced and helped me to create this tutorial.
+[roadmap.sh](https://roadmap.sh) highly influenced and helped me to create this tutorial.
 You can find more detailed guides there created by professionals.
 Please make sure to check it out.

 I highly recommend you to check these links